oVirt/ovirt-site/source/feature/fencing-refactoring.html.md

 | step_order   | SMALLINT    | N    | N   | Order of the step           |
 | step_enabled | BOOLEAN     | N    | N   |                             |

 Each host will own one record in this table, which will be created during 1st host deploy or during oVirt upgrade.
-Also during oVirt upgrade value of existing column `vds_static.pm_detect_kdump` will converted into `KDUMP<tt> step in <tt>fence_sequence_steps` table.
+Also during oVirt upgrade value of existing column `vds_static.pm_detect_kdump` will converted into `KDUMP` step in `fence_sequence_steps` table.

 ### Webadmin UI